NFL Week 1 preseason scores, schedule, updates: Mayfield, Barkley shine in first NFL action

 Before Baker Mayfield took the field, Tyrod Taylor reminded Cleveland that he's still the starting QB

-After teasing us with the Hall of Fame game, the first full week of preseason football officially kicks off on Thursday with a total of 24 teams in action.
+After teasing us with the Hall of Fame game, the first full week of preseason football officially kicked off on Thursday with a total of 24 teams in action.

-For Week 1 of the preseason, the NFL's spotlight is going to be on the quarterback position, and that's because nearly a dozen teams will be going into their first preseason game with some major intrigue at the position.
+For Week 1 of the preseason, the NFL's spotlight was squarely on the quarterback position, and that's because nearly a dozen teams went into their first preseason game with some major intrigue at the position.

-Not only will we see multiple rookies making their debut this week, including Baker Mayfield, Josh Allen and Sam Darnold, but we're also going to find out if there's any rust on Andrew Luck or Ryan Tannehill.
-It's been more than 500 days since either quarterback has played in a game, and both are in action on Thursday.
+Not only did we see multiple rookies in action -- including Baker Mayfield, Josh Allen and Sam Darnold -- but we also saw both Andrew Luck and Ryan Tannehill on the field for the first time in more than 500 days.

-Keep reading for all the scores, highlights and takeaways from the first week of the preseason (If you click on the GameTracker links below, you can see all the stats from each game).
+For all the scores, highlights and takeaways from the first week of the preseason, make sure to keep reading (If you click on the GameTracker links below, you can see all the stats from each game).

 Scores and schedule